mike-d-davydov/jpwise/README.md

 - **Combination**: A set of specific values, one from each parameter's partition
 - **Compatibility Rule**: A constraint defining which values from different parameters can be combined
 - **Pairwise Testing**: A test design technique that tests all possible pairs of parameter values
-- **Partition Condition**: A predicate that matches specific characteristics of an equivalence partition

 ## History